prettier/plugin-pug/README.md

 ## Getting started

-Simply install `prettier` and `prettier-plugin-pug` as your project’s npm dependencies:
+Simply install `prettier` and `@prettier/plugin-pug` as your project’s npm devDependencies:

 ```bash
 cd /path/to/project